TOE10G-IP with CPU reference design

 Wr

-[8] – Set ‘1’ to clear TimerInt latched value
+[8] – Set to 1b to clear the latched value of TimerInt.

 Rd

-[8] – Latched value of TimerInt output from IP
+[8] – Latched value of TimerInt output from the IP

-This flag can be cleared by system reset condition or setting USER_RST_REG[8]=’1’.
+This flag is cleared by a system reset or by setting USER_RST_INTREG[8] to 1b.

 [16] – Ethernet linkup status from Ethernet MAC